J.H. Cerilles State College: From JHCPC to J.H. Cerilles State College

 On February 25, 1995, Josefina H. Cerilles National High School was converted into Josefina H. Cerilles Polytechnic College by virtue of the Republic Act 7895 authored by Congressman Antonio H. Cerilles.
 With this development, the High School Department became the laboratory school of the Teacher Education Department of the college.

-In 1996, Josefina H. Cerilles Polytechnic College started its full operation as a CHED-Supervised Institution with Mr. Francisco Caylan of the DECS as its Officer-In- Charge.
+In 1996, Josefina H. Cerilles Polytechnic College started its full operation as a CHED-supervised institution with Mr. Francisco Caylan of the DECS as its officer-in-charge.
 The first eight faculty members of the college were Mrs. Filomena G. Montealto, Mrs. Winifreda L. Rico, Mrs. Daylinda P. Sulong, Mrs. Mila A. Samin, Miss Nelia B. Aragon, Engr.
 Jerry B. Superales, Mr. Lumabao B. Sanlao and Mr. Jesus B. Purisima.

-In 1997, Mrs. Filomena G. Montealto was appointed as Vocational School Superintendent and since then, she took the lead in all the educational ventures of the college while at the same time upholding its vision, mission and goals by providing quality and relevant education to all its students.
+In 1997, Mrs. Filomena G. Montealto was appointed as vocational school superintendent.

-After six years of operation as a CHED-Supervised Institution, JHCPC was converted into J.H.
+After six years of operation as a CHED-supervised institution, JHCPC was converted into J.H.
 Cerilles State College on August 11, 2001, by virtue of the Republic Act 9159 authored by Congresswoman Aurora E. Cerilles.
-Montealto was appointed as the First President of the State College.
+Montealto was appointed as the first president of the State College.